Car Accident Lawyer in Atlanta, GA

 Do you have questions following your Atlanta car accident?
 Here are some of the most common questions we discuss with our current and prospective clients.

 Yes.
-You can file a claim with the at-fault driver’s insurance company to recover damages.
-If you’re not an immediate family member of the at-fault driver, you may also be able to sue for damages as well.
-Georgia law grants immunity to spouses, parents, and siblings against lawsuits arising from accidents in which they have injured members of their family.
+If you were a passenger in a car accident then you can file a claim with the at-fault driver’s insurance company to recover damages.
+If you’re not an immediate family member of the at-fault driver, you may also be able to sue for damages.
+Georgia law grants immunity to spouses, parents, and siblings against lawsuits arising from accidents in which they have injured family members.

 If you were a passenger in an Uber or Lyft, the process might look different.

 Georgia personal injury lawsuits require that plaintiffs prove negligence to recover damages.
-In order to prove negligence, you must establish that:
+To prove negligence, you must establish that:

 - The driver owed you a duty of care, which includes driving safely and obeying all traffic laws